LapisHusky/dropperutilities/readme.md

 ## Run without using the pre-built executable
 - Install [Node.js](https://nodejs.org/en/download/)
 - Download this repo to a folder on your computer
-- Open Windows Powershell or an equivalent command prompt
+- Open Windows Powershell or a similar command prompt
 - Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperutilities`
 - Run `npm install` to download this project's dependencies
 - Run `npm start` to start this